Kinetic Energy Driven Ferromagnetic Insulator

 \section{Abstract}

 We construct a minimal model of interacting fermions establishing a ferromagnetic insulating phase.
-It is based on the Hubbard model on a trimerized triangular lattice in the regime of $U\gg t\gg |t^\prime|$ with $t>0$ and $t^\prime$ the intra- and inter-trimer hopping amplitudes, respectively.
+It is based on the Hubbard model on a trimerized triangular lattice in the regime of $t\gg |t^\prime|>0$ with $t$ and $t^\prime$ the intra- and inter-trimer hopping amplitudes, respectively.
 At the $\frac{1}{3}$-filling, each trimer becomes a triplet spin-1 moment, and the inter-trimer superexchange is ferromagnetic with $J =- \frac{2}{27}\frac{t^{\prime 2}}{t}$ in the limit of $U/t=+\infty$.
 As $U/t$ becomes finite, the antiferromagnetic superexchange competes with the ferromagnetic one.
-The system enters into a frustrated antiferromagnetic insulator when $\lambda>U/t\gg 1$ where $\lambda \sim 10$.
-In contrast, a similar analysis performed on the trimerized Kagome lattice shows that only antiferromagnetic superchange exits at 1/3-filling.
+The system enters into a frustrated antiferromagnetic insulator when $\lambda >U/t\gg 1$ where $\lambda$ is a constant at the order of 10.
+In contrast, a similar analysis to the trimerized Kagome lattice shows that only the antiferromagnetic superexchange exists at $\frac{1}{3}$-filling.

 \keywords{Suggested keywords}